 Burmese pythons are native to Southeast Asia.
-No one knows for certain how the invasive snake entered the park.
+No one knows for certain how the snake entered the park.
 The theories that Hurricane Andrew blew them there from exotic pet shops and houses in 1992, or that numerous pet owners released them when they grew too large, are probably myths, according to Frank J. Mazzotti, a professor of wildlife ecology and conservation for the University of Florida.